GRS Master’s Degree Requirements

-A student in a master’s degree program normally may not register for more than one graduate-level semester course given by a school or college at Boston University other than the Graduate School of Arts & Sciences or the College of Arts & Sciences, unless the courses are listed in the GRS Bulletin.
+Master’s students normally may not register for more than one graduate-level semester course offered by another Boston University school or college other than the Graduate School of Arts & Sciences or the College of Arts & Sciences, unless the courses are listed in the GRS Bulletin or on department/program websites.
 All courses must be approved by the student’s major advisor and department chair, program director, or director of graduate studies.

 Credit and Course Requirements

 Students are required to complete a minimum of 32 graduate credits, although specific degree programs may require more.
 These credits may be earned through graduate courses, seminars, or directed study or research with an individual faculty member.
 Specific requirements of courses, seminars, and research or directed study are determined by the student’s department or graduate program.
 Graduate credits are those earned from courses numbered 500 or higher.
 At least 16 of the required 32 credits must be in the major field.